walid-mashal/telecom-knowledge-base/README.md

 ## BTS (Base Transceiver Station)

-BTS is a key component in mobile telecom networks, responsible for handling wireless communication between mobile devices and the network.
+BTS is a key component in 2g mobile telecom networks, responsible for handling wireless communication between mobile devices and the network.

 It transmits and receives signals within a specific area (cell) and manages multiple calls or data sessions.
 BTS connects mobile devices to the broader telecom infrastructure, enabling communication.

 Summary: Handles wireless communication between devices and the network.

+## Node B

+Node B is the 3G counterpart of the BTS in 2G networks.
+It manages radio communication with mobile devices, transmitting and receiving signals within a cell.

+Unlike BTS, Node B connects to an RNC (Radio Network Controller) and supports higher data rates and advanced 3G services like mobile internet and video calls.

+## eNodeB

+eNodeB (Evolved Node B) is the 4G LTE equivalent of Node B (3G) and BTS (2G). eNodeB is the 4G base station that replaces both Node B and its controller (RNC), enabling high-speed LTE communication with simpler, faster architecture.

+## gNodeB

+gNodeB (Next Generation Node B) is the 5G equivalent of eNodeB (4G).
+It manages radio communication between user devices and the 5G Core Network, supporting both high-speed data and ultra-low latency connections.

+## RNC (Radio Network Controller)

+RNC manages multiple 3G Node Bs, controlling radio resources, handovers between cells, performs load balancing, and mobility.
+It connects Node Bs to the core network and ensures smooth communication in 3G networks.

 ## Unified Communications (UC)